learn to draw from your imagination! applications for 2019 are now open!

 Introduction to Human Anatomy is a short course that focuses exclusively on the basics of drawing the human form.
 If you have ever desired to draw characters for concept art, storyboards, or comic books, then this is the place to start!

-Our jam-packed six-week program covers the essential you need to take your skills to the next level.
+Our jam-packed eight-week program covers the essential you need to take your skills to the next level.
 It is also the perfect way to prepare for our comprehensive core program.

 Introduction to Human Anatomy includes: